Constellation-Labs/documentation-hub/validate/setup-guides/aws/account.md

 ---
-title: Create AWS EC2
+title: Create New Account
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 import DocsCard from '@components/global/DocsCard';